Heartburn Home Remedies

 What Causes Heartburn?

-Before I teach you some heartburn home remedies, you need to first understand heartburn itself.
 What is referred to as heartburn is actually the burning of the esophagus, the tube that moves food from the throat down to the stomach.
 At the bottom of the esophagus is the LES, the lower esophageal sphincter, which allows food through while keeping digestive acids in the stomach.
 The stomach is lined to deflect the corrosive effects of these fluids, however the esophagus is not.

 Heartburn occurs when acid backs up into the esophagus, causing a burning sensation in the chest.
 Certain foods can cause the sphincter to relax, allowing acid to flow through, while overeating can fill the stomach, forcing digestive fluids up.
 If this acid reflux occurs regularly, it may be a medical condition that should be reported to a doctor.
 Since heartburn can lead to acid reflux disease and GERD symptoms, which can then in turn lead to Barrett’s Esophagus, it is important you address these symptoms in some manner.